×

 In many ways, this was a long time coming.

-No longer the heir presumptive of the table format world, no longer the interesting new technology worth exploring, Iceberg is now the reigning monarch of the open data lakehouse following simultaneous adoption from both Snowflake and Databricks
+Iceberg is no longer the heir presumptive of the table format world.
+It is a longer merely an interesting new technology worth exploring.
+Iceberg is now the reigning monarch of the open data lakehouse following simultaneous adoption from both Snowflake and Databricks

 It’s a shift whose idea has come at last, and one that we’ve written about and anticipated before, especially given Iceberg’s close connection to Starburst and Trino.